abuicke/tarot/major arcana/(16) The Tower/(16) The Tower.md

 ### Footnotes

 1. "Force meets Form, especially the influx of unbounded Vital Force into mental structures, either to invigorate or shatter them." - *Liber Theta* (College of Thelema, 2012), p.
 29
 2. This is the process of integration.
 By feeling and *understanding* painful emotions, they are processed and become part of us (*wisdom*), no longer exerting influence over us subconsciously.
-This is why in the sequence of the Tarot the chaotic tumult of The Tower is followed by the beautiful, peaceful serenity of The Star (Chokmah).
-Imagine are harrowing battle giving way to a peaceful night sky.
+This is why, in the sequence of the Tarot, the chaotic tumult of The Tower is followed by the beautiful, peaceful serenity of The Star (Chokmah).
+Imagine a harrowing battle giving way to a peaceful night sky.
-3. I have so far not found this to be true.